-CH welcomed the UTP NOI AG and pointed out the CH specific case on quieter routes applied to the entire Swiss railway network.
+CH welcomed the UTP NOI AG and pointed out reminded the meeting of its particular implementation rules concerning the CH specific case on quieter routes that applied to the entire Swiss railway network.

 ERA welcomed the UTP NOI AG.
 It informed the meeting that, in view of the fact that NOI TSI was expected to be adopted before the end of the year, the NOI TSI AG, which was used as a basis for UTP NOI AG, would be updated as well.